-Of an affliction known as the nervous disease, long associated with the uterus and therefore, with women.
-Images of women swooning and being revived with smelling salts; of fainting spells and convulsions, of unexplained paralyses, selective amnesia, sleep disorders, numbness, fits, weak nerves, cases of the vapors and of uncontrollable emotional outbursts abound in the popular imagination of cultures past and the present.
+Of an affliction known as the nervous disease, for centuries associated with the uterus and therefore, with women.
+I see images of women swooning and being revived with smelling salts; fainting spells and convulsions, unexplained paralyses, selective amnesia, sleep disorders, numbness, fits, weak nerves, a case of the vapors.
+I think of uncontrollable, emotional outbursts attributed to women that abound in the popular imagination of cultures past and the present.

-My mind jumps to mass hysteria of the Salem Witch trials; where fear and ignorance serve as dry tinder for conspiracy theories, superstition, false accusation; where ideas seem virulent, catching like strange wild-fire, changing lives forever.
+My mind jumps the idea of mass hysteria and the Salem Witch Trials, where fear and ignorance served as dry tinder for conspiracy theories, superstition, false accusations; where ideas seemed almost virulent, catching like strange wild-fire to disrupt lives forever.

-And of Charcot’s famous work with the female inmates at the Salpêtrière in Paris; women who were labeled as Hysterics and paraded before the public in weekly clinical lectures designed to prove the validity of his theories.
-A spectacle of ‘power over,’ taken as medical fact until Freud, who proposed the startling theory that Hysteria might be caused by repressed trauma.
+I recall Jean-Martin Charcot’s famous work with the female inmates at the Salpêtrière in Paris; women who were institutionalized, often because they had no family.
+The women were labeled as Hysterics and paraded before the public in weekly clinical lectures designed to prove the validity of Charcot's theories.
+As he stated, he didn't seek to cure them, but to study them.
+A spectacle of ‘power over,’ taken as medical fact until Freud, who proposed the startling theory that Hysteria might be caused by repressed trauma (but later recanted.)

-I can’t help but think of Hysteria as being linked to those without voices or agency who perhaps only needed a place to speak and be heard.
+I can’t help but think that Hysteria is linked to those without agency, without a voice to speak, and who perhaps only needed a place to be heard.

-To be seen and heard is to have agency; to have a voice is critical so that the most vulnerable may be protected and not victimized further.
+To be seen and heard is to have agency.
+We all need to find our voice is so that the most vulnerable may be protected and not victimized further.

-To be hysterical is to be a woman lost in a maze of trauma, further traumatized in her efforts to escape and in the efforts of others, by defining her and diagnosing her and “treating” her, to apply their “cure” to her.
+I think, that to be hysterical is to be a woman lost in a maze of trauma, and further traumatized in her efforts to escape by the efforts of others, who insist upon defining her, diagnosing her, and “treating” her, to apply their “cure” to her.

 This has happened for centuries and it happens still.